appbaseio/esc/searchbar/auto-complete.md

-# Use-case

-### Auto completion with Elastic Search
+# Auto completion

-While user typing we need to provide auto completion for the input queries.
-Auto-complete functionality should be as fast as a user types to provide instant feedback relevant to what a user has already typed in.
-Elasticsearch provides a convenient way to get autocomplete up and running quickly with its completion suggester feature.

-The field type for the autocomplete functionality must be completion.
+This article is a part of the series on [**how to build a search bar**](https://github.com/appbaseio/esc/blob/master/searchbar/introduction.md).

+### How to add a search-as-you-type autocompletion view.

+This tutorial will walk through how to display results “as you type” in a searchbar.
+We’ll be building this feature with Elasticsearch's prefix match based completion type field.

 It can also be possible through n-grams and prefix suggester algorithms.
+But speed is the most important aspect for this feature.
+We're making suggestions while the user types, so results need to be shown to the user within a few milliseconds, considering the network latency into account.

+## Defining Mappings

-We will use simple analyzer instead of standard.
-Because standard analyzer will split the words by spaces.
+We will use own defined `case_insensitive` analyzer to make it case insensitive and to store the words without spliting it by spaces.
+Default(Type: Standard) analyzer of elasticsearch split the words by spaces.
+In our case we need space to filter out `New York` and `Newport` like documents.
-**TODO**: Add why and which analyzer we used?
-**Note:** A short note on [analyzer](https://www.elastic.co/blog/found-text-analysis-part-1).

-We will predefine the type and  analyzer of fields by mappings.

-## Mapping
+**Read more about analyzer over [here](https://www.elastic.co/blog/found-text-analysis-part-1).**

+Completion field of elasticsearch generates in-memory data structure called an FST to store and fetch the data.
+Understand the concepts of `completion` field through this [blog-post](in-memory data structure called an FST ).

 ```bash
 curl -XPUT $host/searchbar/_settings?pretty -d '{